Strategic Hiring is crucial. Read why in our latest report.

 Documentation can be your best friend when defending against negligent hiring claims.
 Sometimes hiring managers do everything right, but key information just isn’t available at the time of hire.
 Having documented efforts to verify the candidate’s suitability for the role will help you prove that you met your professional duty.

-Keeping a record of background checks run is a good first step.
+Keeping a record of background checks is a good first step.
 Using an applicant tracking system and inputting dated documentation of reference checks, pre-employment assessments, and any license or education verification will also help you build a good paper trail.

 Negligent Hiring vs. Negligent Retention